Skip to main content

 3. Rodak BF, Carr JH.
 Variations in size and color of erythrocytes.
 In: Clinical hematology atlas.
 5th ed.
 St. Louis, Missouri: Elsevier Inc.; 2017. p.
 89-92.

-This page titled 2.5: Dimorphic Population is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Valentin Villatoro and Michelle To (Open Education Alberta) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.5: Dimorphic Population is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Valentin Villatoro and Michelle To (Open Education Alberta) via source content that was edited to the style and standards of the LibreTexts platform.